rafavzqz/geopdes/README.md

 * Implementation of multipatch domains, with conforming interfaces.
 * Div- and curl-conforming spline spaces, also in multipatch domains.
 * Examples for Poisson, linear elasticity, advection-diffusion, bilaplacian, Stokes, Navier-Stokes, Maxwell and Kirchhoff-Love shells.
-* Adaptive methods with hierarchical B-splines (beta version).
+* Adaptive methods with hierarchical B-splines.
 * Detailed documentation, accessible with the _help_ command.

 ## License